-3.6.
-The Simulation Process
+3.6 The Simulation Process

-For each of the Hayne MLE models, using the parameters to calculate the expected mean and standard deviation for each incremental cell is only the starting point, since this framework allows us to use simulation to generate a distribution of possible outcomes.
-Additional outputs for each model are the standard deviations for each parameter (shown in Tables 3.1, 3.5, 3.9, 3.13, and 3.17) and the variance-covariance matrix of all the parameters (not shown).
-Using the means and variance-covariance matrix, the simulation process starts by sampling a random set of new parameters using the multi-variate normal distribution.
-For example, a sample iteration for the Berquist-Sherman model could look like Table 3.21.
+For each of the Hayne MLE models, using the parameters to calculate the expected mean and standard deviation for each incremental cell is only the starting point.
+Additional outputs for each model are the standard deviations for each parameter (shown in Tables 3.1, 3.4, 3.7, 3.10, and 3.13) and the variance-covariance matrix of all the parameters (not shown).
+Using the means and variance-covariance matrix, the simulation process starts by sampling a random set of new parameters using the multi-variate Normal distribution.
+For example, a sample iteration for the Berquist-Sherman model could look like Table 3.16.